-Sometimes it’s just that simple.
-Say your mental block is on how to improve sales.
+Say your mental blockage is on how to improve sales.
 You’ve scheduled time to meet with your marketing team, but this new product launch is falling flat.
-Your creative muse is hidden by the replay of the fight you had last night with Dad.
+Your creative muse is hidden by the replay of the fight you had last night with your spouse.

 It’s time to pick up the phone and rehash the argument about the family gathering plans.
-Your brain won’t stop replaying this loop until you’ve let it play out.
+Your brain won’t stop replaying this loop until you spend time letting it play out.

 9. Take a Fresh Perspective

-Try looking at your problem through the eyes of a child.
-Better yet, ask your kid for ideas on how to move your mental blockage.
+Try looking at your problem through the eyes of a child to tap into a new creative process.
+Better yet, ask your kid for ideas on how to move your mental blockage or solve a problem.

 Kids have a sense of wonder when they look at the world.
 Lacking years of experience from looking at the same problems, their opinions are unfiltered.

 Imagine giving a toddler free access to a cabinet full of Tupperware.
-They will entertain the kiddo for hours (if you’re lucky) building towers, knocking them down, banging on them, and maybe even pretending they are cars zooming around the kitchen.
+They will entertain the kiddo for hours as they build towers, knock them down, bang on them, and maybe even pretend they are cars zooming around the kitchen.
 The last thing they will think of is filling it with last night’s pulled pork and plopping it in the fridge.